hmrc/customs-declarations-information/README.md

 # Customs Declarations Information

-The Customs Declarations Information allows users tobe able to request the status and versions of a declaration.
+The Customs Declarations Information API can be used to request the status and versions of a declaration.

 ## Development Setup